EGPostema/DrawerDissect/README.md

 # Introduction

-Welcome to __, and AI-powered method for processing whole-drawer images of insects into individual specimens, with as little manual input as possible.
+**Welcome to COLORoptera, and AI-powered method for processing whole-drawer images of insects into individual specimens!**

+(Add a short summary here.
+Python + conda environment + OS command line.
+Meant to be quite simple / for a beginner at computer programming.)

-To get started, follow the steps below:
+**To get started, follow the steps below:**
 1. Train Roboflow Models
 2. Set up a Conda Environment
 3. Clone the Repository